Last modified: 07-09-2022

 - To prevent unauthorized third parties from accessing your account.

-- To remember details about your browser, site settings and preferences you have specified related to the use of our website and services (e.g. preferred language or time zone).
+- To remember information about your browser, site settings, and the preferences you have set regarding your use of our website and services (such as your preferred language or time zone).

 You can configure your browser settings as required: for example, you can refuse to accept third-party cookies or all cookies.
 Please note that you may not be able to use all of the functions on our website if you do this.